Using a plist

 - Only top-level keys and their entire value are copied.
 For example, if a key specifies a dict for a value then the entire dict is copied.
 Top-level keys are keys that are immediate children of PLIST > DICT in the plist XML structure.

-- The file must have both a plist header and the extension ".plist".
+- The file must have both a plist header and the extension ".plist" before you add them to a project.